Andreas-Sujono/React-Dre/README.md

 # React-Dre
 A fully customized component library that summarizes all the great React libraries while maintaining the functionality and flexibility of styling that makes your frontend development much easier, initiated by An**DRE**as himself.

-We compile other popular component libraries into this `React-Dre` where we add more functionality and flexibility of styling
+We compile other popular component libraries into this one library `React-Dre` where we add more functionality and flexibility of styling

 ## Installation